mablook/challengeInditex/README.md

 ## PersistentData <==> App Global State

 Data is persistent in the browser as required by the application.
 Taking into account the use of SPA with REACT, the best practice is to access the state directly and not the client's browser.
-So data is saved in local storage but loaded in application global`CONTEXT`
+Data is saved in local storage but loaded in application global`CONTEXT`

-See the section about [Managing State](https://beta.reactjs.org/learn/managing-state) for more information.